shapeshed/shapeshed.com/content/posts/deploying_expressionengine_with_git_and_capistrano.md

-{
-  "title": "Deploying ExpressionEngine with Git and Capistrano", "date": "2009-03-16T00:00:00+00:00",
++++
+date = "2009-03-16T00:00:00+00:00"
-  "description": "A tutorial on how to publish an ExpressionEngine website using Git and Capistrano.", "tags": [
+description = "A tutorial on how to publish an ExpressionEngine website using Git and Capistrano." tags = ["Linux", "ExpressionEngine"] title = "Deploying ExpressionEngine with Git and Capistrano"

-    "Linux",
-    "ExpressionEngine"
-  ]
-}
++++

 ## Prerequisites